 Mental Health.
 WICHE’s Mental Health Program has worked with Alaska on a wide range of initiatives.
-It is currently leading the development of the pioneering Alaska Psychology Internship Consortium, a partnership between five training sites that focuses on rural and indigenous people that was just accredited by the American Psychology Association (APA).
-Alaska did not have an APA-accredited internship program, and this project will allow University of Alaska psychology doctoral students to complete their training within the state.
+It led the development of the pioneering Alaska Psychology Internship Consortium, a partnership between five training sites that focuses on rural and indigenous people that was just accredited by the American Psychology Association (APA).
+Alaska did not have an APA-accredited internship program, and this project allows University of Alaska psychology doctoral students to complete their training within the state.
 WICHE is also providing technical assistance to improve the application of a “person-centered” treatment planning and discharge process within a short-term, acute care inpatient framework for involuntary committed adults at the Alaska Psychiatric Institute.

 Through a multiyear project with the Annapolis Coalition on the Behavioral Health Workforce that focused on improving the skills of direct care workers via the development of core competencies, WICHE helped develop the Alaskan Core Competencies, along with a standardized curriculum and tools to assess worker skills.
 In addition, Two Alaska higher education campuses participated in a research study, funded by the National Institute for Mental Health, that focused on campus mental health and the effects of mental health first aid training for campus residence life staff.

 WICHE has provided support to the Alaska Division of Behavioral Health on the use of data to inform decisions.
 Data sources have been developed and implemented for performance indicators on access, outcomes, and appropriateness of services.
 WICHE staff has also led several evaluation studies in Alaska, including systems-level and individual program evaluations utilizing multimethod approaches to provide information to funders on the viability of program structure and progress toward goals.